alicevillar/online-store-design_and_implementation/README.md

 ## Description:

-This software system project is an online store called “Toy Store”.
-The project contains the architecture and implementation in Python.
-The architecture is in files x,x,x (class diagram, activity diagram, state diagram).
+My software system project is an online store called “Toy Store”.
+The project contains the architecture (class diagram, activity diagram, state diagram)) and implementation in Python.

 The development of the code is divided into four parts: